opensearch-project/documentation-website/_opensearch/mapping-guide.md

 nav_order: 14
 ---

-# About Mapping with OpenSearch
+# About Mappings

 You can define how documents and their fields are stored and indexed by creating a mapping.

-Each field has its own data type.
-The mapping definition defines metadata fields that specify how to
+If you're just starting to build out your cluster and data, you may not know exactly how your data should be stored.
+In those cases, you can use dynamic mappings, which tell OpenSearch to dynamically add data and their fields.
+However, if you know exactly what types your data fall under and want to enforce that standard, then you can use explicit mappings.

+For example, if you want to indicate that `year` should be of type `text` instead of an `integer`, and `age` should be an `integer`, you can do so with explicit mappings.
+Using dynamic mapping, OpenSearch might interpret both `year` and `age` as integers.

 This section provides an example for how to create an index mapping, and how to add a document to it that will get ip_range validated.

----

 #### Table of contents
 1. TOC